Solowise130/ZURI-FLEXBOX-TASK/README.md

 # ZURI-FLEXBOX-TASK
-This repository is focuses mainly on Flexbox.
+This repository focus mainly on Flexbox.